This post may contain affiliate links. Please read our disclosure policy.

 Vegans, vegetarians and home gardeners will find these skewers a really good choice for summer parties.

 Any style of eggplant will work.
-I used the classic globe size, although it would be find with the long Asian variety.
+I used the classic globe size, although it would be fine with the long Asian variety.

 One larger pepper can be used instead of the mini ones I suggest.
 The little peppers can be threaded whole without seeding or stemming them, which saves a little time.

-How Many Calories and WW Points in these Healthy Ratatouille Skewers?
+How Many Calories and WW Points in Grilled Ratatouille Skewers?

-According to my calculations, each 2-skewer serving serving has 90 calories and:
+According to my calculations, each 2-skewer serving has just 90 calories.

 1 SmartPoints (Green plan)